Bishwaroopchaitali/dotfiles-sway/README.md

 ___
 Sharp black mouse with no tail
-Custom monochrome white and black icons for all applications I use
+Custom monochrome white and black icons for all applications I use Use this awesome tool for achieving this https://github.com/Achno/gowall

 - scripts: already the ones I made, update all appimages via appimageupdatetool (cli)